-In this article I’m going to show you the five best tips and tricks to buy a graphics card safely in 2022.
-Now, recently there has been a lot of discussion on this topic, especially on YouTube since many cryptominers have started selling off their mining GPUs due cryptocurrency mining becoming unprofitable.
-Many YouTubers are now telling people to avoid buying used graphics cards, but in reality, this is all nonsense.
+In this article I am going to show you the five best tips and tricks to buy a graphics card safely in 2023.
+There has been a lot of discussion on this topic, especially on YouTube since many cryptominers are trying to sell off their mining GPUs due to mining becoming unprofitable.
+Many YouTubers are telling people to avoid buying used graphics cards, but in reality, this is far from truth.

 1. Just buy the graphics card off of eBay.